flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-34411A/Keysight-34411A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight 34411A Multimeter using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) 34411A Multimeter using Qcodes, you can use the following Python script:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_344XXA import Keysight_344XXA